neherlab/pangraph/docs/docs/pypangraph/t08-interesting-junction.md

 :::

 The difference between the `left_end` and `right_start` coordinates gives the precise size of the accessory region.
-This can be empy if no accessoy blocks are present.
+This is zero when no accessory blocks are present.

 ```python
 pos.eval("right_start - left_end")